Grand Piano Coverings

 Another excellent option is a microfiber cover, which is soft yet durable.
 Microfiber effectively repels dust while also being gentle on the piano’s finish.
 For outdoor use, look for waterproof materials, like vinyl or heavy-duty nylon, although they may lack the elegance of cloth options.

-See also Story And Clark Grand Piano
+See also Grand Kimball Piano

 Remember, the cover should fit snugly to prevent dust accumulation and potential scratches.
 Ultimately, selecting a cover that reflects your style while providing the necessary protection is crucial.